TimothyEBaldwin/RISC_OS_Linux_Source/README.md

 - [ ] Fix overwriting of ROM image when rebuilding RISC OS, which will cause a crash if the overwritten ROM image is currently being run.
 - [ ] Provide a means to run Linux programs.
 - [ ] Implement PMP dynamic areas.
-- [ ] Replace the changes that are labeled "Hack"
+- [x] Replace the changes that are labeled "Hack"
-- [ ] Fix the race condition that causes !Edit to crash when loading growing files, it reliably crashes when trying to load it's own WimpSlot.
 - [x] Replace the branch table at the beginning of the HAL.
 - [ ] Write test cases for VFP errors.
 - [ ] Implement VFPSupport.